 Nature’s biodiversity and ecosystem services

-Nature is the rich variety of life and environments found on Earth, but because of human impacts it is in decline.
 The 2019 UN Global Assessment Report on Biodiversity and Ecosystem Services is the work of an intergovernmental body and represents the most comprehensive assessment of life on earth ever completed.
 The report finds that human activities have caused huge declines in terrestrial, freshwater and marine environments.
 Across an estimated eight million known animal and plant species, approximately one million are currently threatened with extinction.
 This rate of extinction is estimated to be 10 to 100 times higher than any of the previous known five mass extinction events in the history of Earth, thus it has been named the Holocene extinction, characterising the current geological epoch.

 The WWF Living Planet Report 2020 provides a similarly stark assessment of the state of the world’s ecosystems and lifeforms: between 1970 to 2016 there was been an average decline of 68% in populations of mammals, birds, amphibians, reptiles and fish according to the ‘Living Planet Index’, which aggregates data from 20,811 populations representing 4,392 species globally and does not include insects.
 Rates of decline vary significantly by region, with the highest average declines in tropical regions (94% of vertebrate populations in Latin America and the Caribbean).